bmabey/pyLDAvis/README.rst

 pyLDAvis
 ========

-Python package for interactive topic model visualization.
+Python library for interactive topic model visualization.
 This is a port of the fabulous `R package <https://github.com/cpsievert/LDAvis>`__ by Carson Sievert and Kenny Shirley.

 .. figure:: http://www2.research.att.com/~kshirley/figures/ldavis-pic.png